The wonderful, wonderful cat.

 - Cat Stereotype: The "black cats bring bad luck" stereotype is subverted with Felix.
 Indeed, his very name (Latin for "luck") alludes to it.

-- Cute Kitten: Felix is downright adorable looking.
+- Cute Kitten: Felix is downright adorable looking, especially once he was redesigned.

-- Early Installment Weirdness: Feline Follies is so different from the rest of the series, that one would be surprised to believe its the debut of Felix, who is a relatively normal housecat named Master Tom in the cartoon.
+- Early Installment Weirdness: Feline Follies is so different from the rest of the series, that one would be surprised to know its the debut of Felix, who is a relatively normal housecat named Master Tom in the cartoon.
 Heck, the silent cartoons are so drastically different from the rest of the Felix series in tone and style that the only thing that ties them together is that they all star Felix.
 Also, there was no Magic Bag of Tricks at first—that iconic element of the series wasn't introduced until the Joe Oriolo era, when the series was 40 years into its life.
 There are also very few major or recurring characters aside from Felix himself and Kitty Kat, and no recurring antagonists—often, there wasn't any real antagonist at all in the original films.
-The pure fantasy elements of the later Felix cartoons were also not as ubiquitous in the silent cartoons.
+An urban and topical subtext is often present in the silent cartoons, which is something that would end up being dropped in the post-b&w Felix shorts (save Twisted Tales) in favor of pure fantasy and surrealism.

 - Friend to All Living Things: One of the most enduring traits of Felix through the series is his kind hearted, altruistic nature; if someone is in need of aid, be it a kid baseball player who got wrongfully thrown in jail and needs a stand-in for his game, Uncle Tom at the mercy of Simon Legree, a clown about to commit suicide, a lost pet elephant who needs to be returned to her Rajah, or a Princess whose kingdom was overthrown by an evil dictator and his army of robots, he will not hesitate to help, and he shows virtually no signs of maliciousness or veangefulness (although he was a lot more rascally in his silent cartoons).
 At most, he just gets agitated at someone whenever they wrong him.
 He even holds no ill will towards his arch enemy, the Professor, and even helps him out if he winds up in trouble.